Hajarhanifah/google-data-analytic/001_foundations-data-everywhere/03_the-wonderful-world-of-data/assessment/4_inal-assessment.md

-1. A business decides what kind data it needs, how the data will be managed, and who will be responsible for doing it during the **plan** stage of the data lifecycle
+1. Abusiness decides what kind of data it needs, how the data will be managed, and who will be responsible for it during the **PLAN** stage of the data life cycle
-2. A data analyst has finished an analysis project that involved private company data.
-They erase the digital files in order to keep the information secure.
-This describe of **____** data lyfecycle. (not manage)
-3. A data analyst uses spreadsheet function to aggregate data.
-Then, they add a pivot table to show totals from least to greatest.
-This would happen durig **______** data lifecycle (not capture)
+2. Shredding paper files and using data-ensure software would be actions taken by a data analyst in the **DESTROY** stage of the data lifecycle
+3. Using a formula to perform calculatons, creating a report from their data, and using spreadsheets to aggregate data would all be actions carried out in the **ANALYZE** stage of the data lifecycle
-4. The data life cycle has six stage, whereas data analysis has six **process steps**
+4. Data analysis has six process steps whereas the data life cycle has six **STAGE**
-5. A company takes inshights provided by its data analytics team, validates them,, and finalizes a strategy.
-Then implement a plan to solve the original business problem.
-This describe **____** step of the data analysis process. (not process)
+5. A company takes insights provided by its data analytics team, valides them, and finalized a strategy.
+Then they implemeny a plan to solve the original business problem.
+This describe **ACT** step of the data abalysis process
-6. A function is a preset command, whereas a formula is **a set of instructions used to perform a specified calculation**
-7. **Query** used to request information within a database
+6. Data analysis uses queries to analyze information within a database
-8. SQL enables data analysts to
+7. Structured Query Languages (SQL) enables data analysts to
    - request
+   - retrieve
    - update
-- retrieve
+   information from database